-So, now it’s time to downsize and we’re finding this to be a big challenge.
-We have collected things from all over and, frankly, there isn’t enough room for it all.
+So, now it’s time to downsize, and we’re finding this to be a big challenge.
+We have collected things from all over, and frankly, there isn’t enough room for it all.
 Parting with much of it will be difficult, although many of our possessions will find a new place in our small home.

-Fortunately, we hope to go back and forth between Egypt and the Florida whenever we need a change of scenery.
+Fortunately, we hope to go back and forth between Egypt and Florida whenever we need a change of scenery.

 The memories that music evokes are amazing.
 Right now, I’m sitting with my old 33.3 RPMs in their original jackets.
 I just wish I could play them!
 My husband and I both have old ones that were our favorites so we’ve kept them all these years.

 Glen Campbell’s first album, Elvis Presley, The Everly Brothers, Tom Jones and of course, Johnny Mathis’ Christmas album – these span the years of high school, nursing school and “stew” school when they were played every day, all day.
 Should I keep them?